artt/rta-network/README.md

 ## Upcoming

-* More data on each country
+* More data on each country?
 * More customizable settings like particle color, link opacity, etc.
-* Filter by type of RTAs